 Many children are resilient and will not face any of the above challenges.
 And many individuals who battle mental illness become loving and stable parents.
 Treatment for mental illness can make or break the outcome of parental mental illness on children.

 Mental illness is a health condition that involves changes in emotion, thinking, and/or behavior.
 It can cause problems in all aspects of a person’s life, including social, work, and family activities.
 Mental illness is nothing to be ashamed of.
 Individuals seek treatment for medical problems such as heart disease and diabetes; mental illness is a disease that needs medical treatment.

 Mental health is common, and every year:

-- Almost one in five U.S. adults experience some form of mental illness.
+- Almost one in five adults in the United States experience some form of mental illness.

-- One in 24 U.S. adults is diagnosed with a serious mental illness.
+- One in 24 adults in the United States is diagnosed with a serious mental illness.

 Mental illness is treatable, and many adults who seek treatment continue to lead productive and positive lives.

 Mental illness can affect anyone regardless of age, gender, income, race, religion, sexual orientation, or any other cultural identity.
 Even though mental illness can occur at any age, most mental illnesses begin by the age of 24.
 Some forms of mental illness can be mild and cause minimal interference with life.
 Other mental illnesses can be severe and require hospitalization.

 A parent with a mental illness can leave their children angry, helpless, and embarrassed.
 Young children are confused about the way their parent is acting.
 Teenagers are just mad and embarrassed at their parent’s behavior, while some adults walk away from their parents.

 Communication is the key to understanding a parent’s mental illness.
 Whether the child talks to the parent, family member, or therapist, it doesn’t matter as long as there is communication.
 Thoughts and feelings kept inside only lead to more confusion and anger.